AbdullahOmar97/Movies-Library/README.md

 **Author Name**: ABDULLAH OMAR

 ## WRRC
-Add an image of your WRRC here

 ## Overview
-This Movie App aims to provide information about movies and TV
+This Movie App aims to save information about movies on DataBase

 ## Getting Started